 1. Hike to the Mary Rutter Memorial.
 Take a lunch or snack to sit and look out over the hillside.
 Mary's husband Donald dedicated the memorial with these words:

-"This quiet place we dedicate,

-Her love for us we consecrate,

-Her smile will creep into our mind,

-She'll find peace if it's there to find,

-Our Mary Aubrey Keeney Rutter."
+"This quiet place we dedicate, Her love for us we consecrate, Her smile will creep into our mind, She'll find peace if it's there to find, Our Mary Aubrey Keeney Rutter."

 - 2. Try your footing on the rope bridge.
 Your troop can time each other and see who is the fastest to cross.
 Try different ways of walking across. - 3.
-Black hole slides.
 Slide down the black hole slides between the Lodge and the A-Frames Unit. - 4.
-Hike the Hysong Trail.
-This trail begins at the raised flower beds at the top of the hill.
-Find the suspension bridge.
+Hike the Hysong Trail (begins by the cell phone tower at the top of the hill) and find the suspension bridge.
 Walk across the suspension bridge and follow the nature trail to the Observation Deck.
 What do you see? - 5.
-Let's play a game.
-Play mini golf, bocce ball, or ladder ball in the games area next to the pool. - 6.
-Take a hike.
-Hike to Wild Cat Creek and explore the creek bed.
+Play mini golf, bocce ball, or ladder ball in the games area next to the pool.

+6. Hike to Wild Cat Creek and explore the creek bed.
 Go creek stomping if the water is not too high.

-Camp Na Wa Kwa

-7865 E. CR 300 N. Poland, IN 47868
+Camp Na Wa Kwa, 7865 E. CR 300 N. Poland, IN 47868